freqhorn/freqhorn/README.md

 * `make` (again) to build FreqHorn

 The binary of FreqHorn can be found at `build/tools/deep/`.
-Run `./tools/deep/freqhorn --help` for the usage info.
+Run `freqhorn --help` for the usage info.

+FreqHorn does not automatically find counterexamples (unless the CHC system can be trivially simplified), but its supplementary tool `expl` tool does.
+We recommend running `freqhorn` and `expl` concurrently.

+The tools print `Success ...` if the system is satisfiable.

 Benchmarks
 ==========

 Collection of the SMT-LIB2 translations of the satisfiable CHC system can be found at `bench_horn` and `bench_horn_multiple`.
 FreqHorn is expected to eventually discover solutions for the systems.
-On the other hand, there are several unsatisfiable CHC systems at `bench_horn_cex`, for which FreqHorn is expected to diverge.
+On the other hand, there are several unsatisfiable CHC systems at `bench_horn_cex`, for which `freqhorn` is expected to diverge (but `expl` should find counterexamples).